'Your sign saved my life today': How a Wellington woman's bumper sticker helped someone decide to keep living

 In the days since she received the note, Lacey has thought a lot about the person who took it as their sign to stay.

 "Whoever left it, I really hope they are okay and I hope they have someone to reach out to and talk to.
-It helped them but I know it's a constant decision not an immediate one, I wouldn't expect it to be an immediate snap out of it 'I'm going to live' but it can be a step back and an opportunity to reflect."
+It helped them but I know it's a constant decision not an immediate one, I wouldn't expect it to be an immediate snap out of it 'I'm going to live' but it can be a step back and an opportunity to reflect.

 "You never know who needs it."